y-scope/yscope-log-viewer/docs/src/dev-guide/building.md

 $ npm install
 ```

+You may want to specify option `--include=dev` if you are running in an environment where
+environment variable `NODE_ENV=production` is set.

 ## Running in development

 ```shell
 $ npm start
 ```

 The application should now be served in debug mode at http://localhost:3010.

 # Distribute